kubermatic/kubermatic/config/README.md

   **The value should be quoted.**

-  > The `KubermaticDatacenters` value must be base64 encoded, without any linebreaks
+  > The `KubermaticDatacenters` value must be base64 encoded, without any linebreaks You can encode it using the command `base64 <path to datacenters.yaml>`

 - #### `Certificates` Block _(required)_
   Certificates defines the domains to pull certificates for via ACME, typically from [Let's Encrypt][14].
 You will need to add the domain from `KubermaticURL`, as well as any additional domains you need certificates for.